febbyRG/mobile/README.md

 **Q: Will Couchbase Mobile work with Apache CouchDB servers?**

-A: No. The Sync Gateway server has custom functionality for access control and aggregation that isn't available in Apache CouchDB.
+A: No. The Sync Gateway server has custom functionality for access control and data routing that isn't available in Apache CouchDB.

 **Q: What about my existing mobile app that uses Couchbase Lite to sync with Apache CouchDB?**

 A: No problem!
 Couchbase Lite's sync protocol will remain compatible with Apache CouchDB's, so your app will continue to work.
-If you later need the capabilities of Couchbase Mobile, you can make minor changes to the mobile app to switch to it.
+If you later need the full capabilities of Couchbase Mobile, you can make minor changes to the mobile app to switch to it.